 This Policy provides a framework for the management of externally funded research projects.

 It delineates the responsibilities of staff regarding the management of research projects that are funded from an external source.

 2. Policy scope and application

-This policy applies to all USC staff who engage in research activity under the auspices of USC
+This policy applies to all staff who engage in research activity under the auspices of the University.

 This policy does not apply to internally funded research projects – instead refer to the Externally Unfunded Research – Guidelines.